holma91/aimldl/fastai/module5/notes.md

 The OOB error is a way of measuring prediction error on the training set by only including in the calculation of a row's error trees where that row was not included in training.
 Since every tree was trained with a different randomly selected subset of rows, out-of-bag error is a little like imagining that every tree therefore also has its own validation set (the rows that were not selected for that tree's training).

+Random forests are easy to interpret, and as a result it's easy to remove unimportant stuff from it.

+Partial dependence plots try to answer the question: if a row varied on nothing other than the feature in question, how would it impact the dependent variable?

+### Extrapolation
+important q: what algorithms generalizes the best to new data?

+A tree and a random forest can never predict values outside of the range of the training data.
+This is particularly problematic for data where there is a trend over time (e.g inflation) and you wish to make predictions for a future time.

+Random forests basically can't extrapolate, so we need to make sure our validation set doesn't contain out-of-domain data.

+### Neural Networks

 ## Words